 A sort of sequel to it, the X950G Series, has just recently been released.
 This new breed of Sony TV looks nearly identical to its predecessor but thankfully comes at a much lower price.
-Right now, you can when you get a 55-inch unit of the Sony X950G on Amazon.
+Right now, you can save a whopping $202 when you get a 55-inch unit of the Sony X950G on Amazon.
 Instead of $1,200, experience a more dynamic home theater setup for $998.
 What’s more, if you apply for the Amazon Rewards Visa card and get approval, you can get an additional $50 off instantly, reducing the price to $948.

 The Sony X950G hits the sweet spot between affordability and picture quality.
 Being a part of Sony’s Bravia lineup, you can count on the X950G looking sleek and elegant.
 In fact, it adds extra panache to its looks by having thin metallic borders, giving it a nearly bezel-less appearance.
 It has two detachable stand feet (you can mount this TV on your wall if you want), with a dark brushed metallic finish like the TV’s borders.